atalantestudio/atalantestudio.github.io/scroll/scroll.md

 This will install the latest version of Scroll.
 It will also initialize the [ModuleBase](https://github.com/atalantestudio/ModuleBase) submodule, which serves as the foundation for all Atalante modules.

-Define the `USER_NAMESPACE` macro with your project's namespace, then include `scroll/scroll.hpp`.
-You will then be able to access Scroll's definitions under the provided namespace.
+Include [scroll/scroll.hpp](https://github.com/atalantestudio/scroll/tree/main/scroll/scroll.hpp).
+You will then be able to access the library's definitions under the `scroll` namespace.

 Scroll uses the following custom types for string handling:

-- `sequence<char8>` is a sequence of 8-bit characters allocated on the heap.
+- `scroll::sequence<char8>` is a sequence of 8-bit characters allocated on the heap.
 Unlike [`std::string`](https://en.cppreference.com/w/cpp/string/basic_string.html), it is not resizeable.
   A sequence can be constructed from a C-style string or C++ string, and can also be converted to a C++ string via a [conversion operator](https://github.com/atalantestudio/ModuleBase/blob/0c524315d1f0afc3850385b1150a40501c9c6363/Base/Types/sequence.hpp#L55).
   Sequences should be passed by reference to avoid unnecessary copies.
-- `view<char8>` is a non-owning view of a sequence of characters, like [`std::string_view`](https://en.cppreference.com/w/cpp/string/basic_string_view.html).
+- `scroll::view<char8>` is a non-owning view of a sequence of characters, like [`std::string_view`](https://en.cppreference.com/w/cpp/string/basic_string_view.html).
   Views should be passed by value.

+> [!INFO] For brevity, the `scroll` namespace is not included in the overload signatures.

 ## Log